Assisting Australians overseas

 - arrange visas, licences, work or residency permits for other countries

-Some international crises and emergencies involving Australians overseas will require an exceptional response, such as:
+Some international crises involving Australians overseas will require an exceptional response, such as:

-- those in which large numbers of Australians may have been killed or injured or where there are dangers to Australians, for example terrorist attacks, major accidents, pandemics and natural disasters
+- those in which large numbers of Australians have been killed or injured or face significant threat, for example terrorist attacks, major accidents, pandemics and natural disasters

 - deploy expert teams to support affected Australians